Snakes and Ladders Game - Play Free Classic Board Games Online

 In this game kids who break the rules (as in life, sort of) slide down long chutes and kids who behave climb the ladder of success.
 It's a classic story of good and evil, with a little luck thrown in.
 Snakes and Ladders is a 2 player ancient Indian roll and move game.
 100 squares full of traps and tricks.
 Ladders will take you up but Snakes will take you down.
 Have fun!

-Use your mouse.
-Choose a game mode and your avatar to start the game.
+Use your mouse or touch the screen to roll the dice.
 When it's your turn, click on the dice to roll it.
 According to the number on the dice, your avatar will automatically move on the board come to rest on a square.
 If you land at the mouth of a snake, you will be dropped to the square on which the snake's tail ends.
 If you happen to land at the base of a ladder, you will automatically climb to the square on which the ladder ends.

 Snakes and Ladders is a board game that is very old